Home » PowerShell » PowerShell – How to add newline to string or variable?

 Using PowerShell newline in Command

-To add newline in the PowerShell script command, use the` (backtick) character at the end of each line to break the command into multiple lines.
+To add a new line in the PowerShell script command, use the` (backtick) character at the end of each line to break the command into multiple lines.

-In the below example, we want to get free disk space on a local computer name is a single-line command which makes it very difficult to read and manage.
+In the below example, we want to get free disk space on a local computer name is a single-line command that makes it very difficult to read and manage.

 We can easily break it using ` (PowerShell backtick character) for line continuation in a given command